-I Am J is a novel that deep dives into the hard truths of being transgender and how it impacts not only the individual person but also their entire family.
+I Am J is a novel that deep dives into the hard truths of being transgender and how it impacts the individual and their entire family.
 Cris Beam’s character J struggles with how to tell his close friends and family that his personal identity matches how he outwardly expresses his gender, which in turn is not the same gender they perceive him as.
-He’s not just a tomboy; he’s actually a transgender male.
+He’s not just a tomboy; he’s a transgender male.

-I Am J is the perfect novel to read together with your middle-school age transgender child or to use as a catalyst for discussion with a teen or young adult.
-It opens the door to how difficult it can be both for the person coming out, as well as for the family and friends.
+I Am J is the perfect novel to read together with your middle-school-age transgender child or to use as a catalyst for discussion with a teen or young adult.
+It opens the door to how difficult it can be for the person coming out and for the family and friends.
 While many books are written from one point of view or the other, Beam successfully portrays how transition reaches far beyond just the person transitioning.

 In the Author’s Notes of the book, Beam writes: